joshcrain/joshcrain.io/index.md

 ---
 layout: layout.liquid
-pageTitle: Josh Crain
+pageTitle: Hi I’m Josh Crain, a designer that likes working with code.
 metaTitle: Josh Crain - Product designer, developer, artist in training
 metaDescription: Josh Crain has experience as a web designer, product designer, and front-end developer.
 Design allows Josh to make an impact through user advocacy, research, web standards, and code.
 changefreq: monthly
 priority: "1.0"
 ---
-<p class="text--larger"><span class="dropcap">H</span>ello!
-My name is Josh Crain.
-I have experience as a web designer, product designer, and front-end developer.
+<p class="text--larger">I have experience as a web designer, product designer, and front-end developer.
 Design allows me to make an impact through user advocacy, research, web standards, and code.
-Most recently, my professional interests have focused on how to deliver smart, reusable patterns in a design system.
-I’m also excited to explore the new possibilities of “static” publishing.</p>
-<p class="text--larger">I want to spend <em>a lot more time</em> drawing, painting, and in my sketchbook.
 There are also <a href="/about/">other interesting things</a>.</p>

 <hr>

 ## Sketches and studies
-Digital, gouache, and watercolor.
-Some are new some are old.
-Some are slightly embarassing.
+I want to spend <em>a lot more time</em> drawing, painting, and in my sketchbook.

 <ul class="flex--articles flex--articles--3" style="padding-top:2em;">
 {% for post in collections.art limit:9 reversed %}